tonytw1/squirrel-detector/README.md

 ### Split the data

-We need to reserve some of our test data for testing of our trained model.
+We need to reserve some of our test data for testing our retrained model.

 Just like a real exam it needs to be tested on questions it's not seen before.

 ```